Executive Director of Academic Scholarships and Financial Aid

 Hildebrand was appointed to the academic scholarship office as a program coordinator in November 2007 and was promoted to associate director in July 2009.
 He is from Fayetteville and holds a bachelor's degree in history and a master's degree in higher education leadership.
 He is currently serving as adviser to the Kappa Kappa Psi band fraternity and also serves on the board of directors for the Razorback Band Alumni Society.

-Mary Willis is the program coordinator for scholarships.
+Mary Willis is an HEI Program Coordinator for scholarships.
 Mary manages freshman scholarships throughout each student’s academic career at the University of Arkansas, including the Chancellor’s, Silas Hunt, Honors College Academy, Razorback Bridge, Leadership, Freshman Academic, and Transfer Student Scholarships.
 She is also responsible for advising students on scholarship renewal and managing academic scholarship retention, and she serves as a budget officer for the Chancellor’s/Distinguished Governor’s Scholars.

 Willis holds a bachelor’s degree in business administration from the University of Arkansas.
 She returned to the university in October 2009, after working with vendors, Walmart, and McIlroy Bank & Trust.